 Oh it feels good to be writing about Liverpool again…it’s been a while.
 Let’s see, the last time I wrote about my home city was way back in March when I took a trip to Bundobust for a banging bhaji.
 With lockdown happening around a week after I posted that, it put a halt to my 2020 plan of visiting somewhere new in Liverpool every month.
 Almost 6 months down the line, however, I finally got a chance to visit somewhere new…the Bombed Out Church Bar.
 I was invited to check out the Bombed Out Church Bar as a press/media guest.

 Getting Used To Going Out Again

 I know that a lot of places opened up again back in July but if you read my mini lockdown series I Got Dressed Today or if you’re subscribed to my newsletter then you’ll know that I wasn’t totally comfortable visiting new venues.
 I was mostly just sticking to my local, more familiar spots for the time being.
-But around 5 or 6 weeks after things had been open I felt as though I was ready to start exploring Liverpool again.
+But around five or six weeks after things had been open I felt as though I was ready to start exploring Liverpool again.
 So when I had the opportunity to check out a new city centre outdoor bar, in the Bombed Out Church, I was excited to get a bit of normality back again.

 The Bombed Out Church Bar, Liverpool